 Whether you’re new to selling Medicare or a seasoned agent looking to bulk up your book of business, these tried and true methods are worth practicing.
 You may find that one or two work better for you than the others, and that’s OK.
 If you’re looking for extra support in your corner, joining Ritter is free and easy.
 We are ready and waiting to help you with whatever you need, including getting quality Medicare leads.

-Editor’s Note: Some of the content in this article was derived from previous Agent Survival Guide posts, which have been written by various authors.
+Editor’s Note: Some of the content in this article was derived from previous Ritter blog posts, which have been written by various authors.